Cahokia: Agriculture

 Cahokia was surrounded by rich agricultural lands.
 The city has been traditionally thought to have been a maize-centric civilization, the crop having been introduced to the region around AD 900.
 While maize is often credited with enabling Cahokia's early population growth, more recent research has suggested that Cahokian diets were quite varied, especially in the city's early period of existence.
 A diversity of crops, such as goosefoot and sumpweed from the Eastern Agricultural Complex, were grown and eaten at Cahokia.
 Thomas Emerson and Kristin Hedman attribute the discovery of Cahokian individuals with low-maize diets to the existence of hunter-gatherer immigrant communities who had not yet adopted maize as a staple food source.

 Residents of outlying areas relied heavily on maize for subsistence, while residents of Cahokia's city center enjoyed more diverse diets.
 One interpretation is that higher levels of maize consumption may be correlated with a lower social status among Cahokian residents.

 The impact that Cahokian agriculture had on the environment, and its relationship to the city's ultimate collapse, is hotly debated.
 The depletion of farming soil surrounding Cahokia may have led to a decline in food resources that doomed the city.
 Jane Mt.
 Pleasant, however, argues that these models of Cahokia's soil longevity are flawed, because it is based on modern understandings of crop yields that assume the use of plows.
 Cahokians' exclusive use of hand tools was less damaging to the soil and thus may have maintained soil quality far longer than is typical today, making a rapid collapse of agricultural productivity in Cahokia less likely.

 Historian Daniel Richter notes that the apex of the city occurred during the Medieval Warming Period.
 This period appears to have fostered an agricultural revolution in upper North America, as the three-fold crops of maize, beans (legumes), and gourds (squash) were developed and adapted or bred to the temperate climates of the north from their origins in Mesoamerica.
 Richter also notes that Cahokia's advanced development coincided with the development in the Southwest of the Chaco Canyon society, which also produced large-scale works in an apparent socially stratified society.
 The decline of the city coincides with the Little Ice Age, although by then, the three-fold agriculture remained well-established throughout temperate North America.

 Notable features

-The original site contained 120 earthen mounds over an area of 6 sqmi, of which 80 remain today.
-To achieve that, thousands of workers over decades moved more than an estimated 55 e6cuft of earth in woven baskets to create this network of mounds and community plazas.
-Monks Mound, for example, covers 14 acre, rises 100 ft, and was topped by a massive 5000 sqft building another 50 ft high.
+The original site contained 120 earthen mounds over an area of 6 mi2, of which 80 remain today.
+To achieve that, thousands of workers over decades moved more than an estimated 55 e6ft3 of earth in woven baskets to create this network of mounds and community plazas.
+Monks Mound, for example, covers 14 acre, rises 100 ft, and was topped by a massive 5000 ft2 building another 50 ft high.